utilitywarehouse/flatcar-pxe-update-engine/README.md

 ## Deploy

-See [terraform/](terraform/) for a Terraform module that provides ignition config for running the merit update engine as a systemd service.
+See [terraform/](terraform/) for a Terraform module that provides ignition config for running the flatcar-pxe-update-engine as a systemd service.
 Refer to the [README](terraform/README.md) for instructions.